journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 When creating a repository, go into settings, "Collaborators & Teams" and add the "Copyediting team" to the repository, and give it write permissions.

 ## Step 2
+Download the files from the Copyediting step in the journal system (exceptionally, this might be the Review stage).
+- Add to the repository (drag and drop)
+- rename the files to their original names! (consult the journal system)

+## Step 3
 Add the editorial supplementary files ([source](https://github.com/journalprivacyconfidentiality/jpc-style/releases/tag/v091jpc-editorial)) to the repository.

 - Caution: you need to retain the directory structure!